-One of the less glamorous yet essential elements of a landscaping project is demolition.
+Demolition is one of the less glamorous yet essential elements of a landscaping project.
 Removal of the old landscaping paves the way for a blank slate upon which a new garden can be built.
 Occasionally we are called in to landscape a completely bare dirt space with no preexisting landscaping.
-But more often than not, we must prepare our new canvas and tear out the existing yard.
+But more often than not, demolition is required to prepare our new canvas and tear out the existing yard.

 The Details Landscape Art crew goes in and sprays any existing lawn with Roundup before removing it.
 We are careful not to spray existing plant material that we want to preserve, or else cover the plants in the vicinity of the Roundup application.
 In the case of existing Bermuda grass, we are extremely careful to make sure it is stone dead.
 Bermuda grass is a very tough plant with an exceptionally hardy and invasive root system.
 If the Bermuda grass is dug up without completely removing the entire root, the plant will regrow and before long the new landscaping will be totally infested with Bermuda grass.
 So we spray, wait a couple weeks, and then spray again if there is any green Bermuda grass showing.
 Once all the grass is dead, we use a sod cutter to dig out the sod to a depth of 3-4 inches.